Justin Timberlake Shares Rare Photos Of Son Silas

 “Sooo cute God bless you and your family happy fathers day,” another wrote.

 Justin’s wife, actress Jessica Biel, also shared a few photos of Justin and Silas on her Instagram page with a sweet caption to go along with the equally sweet images.
-Her post also gained a lot of attention from fans and followers with over 157,000 likes as well as 400 plus comments.
+Her post also gained a lot of attention from fans and followers with over 157,000 likes and more than 400 comments.

 Here’s to my amazing father who taught me not to be afraid of anything!
 To be strict and diligent about personal discipline and integrity, who loves me desperately and nurtured all my childhood and adulthood dreams.
 And to my husband who I watch with awe everyday as he guides and teaches, encourages and supports, and above all, LOVES the sh$t, out of his own young man.
 Happy Father’s Day to all the dads out there.
 We can’t do this parenting thing without you.